JoDehli/PyLoxone/custom_components/test/fuzzing/readme.md

 > - Branch: `fuzzing/mutational_black_box`
 - Implement the mutational fuzzing (black-box).
   - [x] Implement `fuzz()` function
+  - [x] Implement fuzzer function for string functions
+  - [x] Implement fuzzer function for int and float functions
+  - [ ] Add comments
-  - [ ] Create test cases
+  - [ ] Create test cases for `helpers.py`
-  - [ ] Consider grammar usage
+  - [x] Include grammars into test-cases
   - [ ] How to implement seed store?
 Recognize different errors.
+> Notes:
-  - The seed for a number is only used to recognise whether it is int or float, it does not really have any effect on the course of the fuzzer.
+> - The seed for a number is only used to recognise whether it is int or float, it does not really have any effect on the course of the fuzzer.
-  - For `float` `+inf` and `-inf` are not tested.
+> - For `float` `+inf` and `-inf` are not tested.

 ### grey-box
 > - Assigned to: @hoegma